"What do you say when you pray?"

 No. They are remembered as being things like extraordinarily kind, or patient, or forgiving and giving.
 Peaceful, serene, and causes serenity in others.
 Or extremely just, incorruptible, fearless or persistent with the truth.
 They solved the problems of people.

-Yes, at the same time they were also role models for the ritual and discipline parts of their religions.
-But, no one remembers them for being ‘religious’.
+Yes, at the same time they also modelled the ritual and discipline parts of religion.
+But, no one remembers them for being 'religious'.